CollegeBoreal/INF1086-201-21H-01/P.Projets/300115140/README.md

 ArangoDB is a multi-model, open-source database with flexible data models for documents, graphs and key-values.
-_The context: I will create a Database with users willing to send money over the country and overseas.
+_The context: I will create a Database with users willing to send money over the country and overseas for students who buy educational content from teachers (tutors, online courses...)
 The users will have a specific ID and the table will containt name, address, country, currency, amout of money sending, dtae of transacation, transaction ID.
 There will be a sender user and a receiver user for each transaction_

 ## ARANGODB